 PSA Group exploring takeover of GM's European unit Opel

-France's PSA Group, maker of Peugeot and Citroen cars, says it's exploring a possible takeover of Opel, General Motors' money-losing European business.
-Cutting Opel loose could mean a solution to GM's long-running drama over losses in Europe - but the Detroit-based automaker cautioned that a deal wasn't a sure thing.
+France's PSA Group, maker of Peugeot and Citroen cars, says it's exploring a takeover of Opel, General Motors' money-losing European business.
+Cutting Opel loose could mean a solution to GM's long-running drama over losses in Europe - but the Detroit automaker cautioned that a deal wasn't a sure thing.

 Add your comments below